pumpncode/Kino/README.md

 - Steamodded (>=1.0.0~BETA-0303a)
 - Lovely (>=0.7)

 Balatro Goes Kino is a mod made to turn a game for poker nerds into a game for poker and movie nerds.
 It's main content is a large set of jokers inspired by movies, as well as new Enhancements and Tarot cards, with plans for boss blinds, challenges and decks.
+Grab the latest release from the Releases tab: https://github.com/icyethics/Kino/releases

 ### Current Content
 - **201 New Jokers**:  From hits like Titanic, E.T. and Iron Man to unnotable and unremarkable flops like The Three Musketeers (2011) and Krazy House.
 With many more jokers planned.